President & Executive Directorsdawson@e3alliance.org

 President & Executive Director, E3 Alliance

 Susan Dawson is a Texas entrepreneur, business and civic leader.
-She founded and leads the E3 Alliance (for Education Equals Economics), a regional collaborative to increase economic outcomes by aligning our education systems to fulfill the potential of every student.
-E3 Alliance has been recognized across the country for its ground-breaking work in systemic change for education.
-Susan has led multiple technology firms and served as Chair of the Greater Austin Chamber of Commerce.
-Her many awards include the Leadership Austin Polly Scallorn Award for Lifetime Achievement in Community Trusteeship, Austin Under 40 “Austinite of the Year”, Hero for Children by the State Board of Education, Austin Profiles in Power “Profile Leader”, and the UT McCombs School “Trailblazer Award” for the distinguished woman alumni trailblazer in business and community.
+She founded and leads E3 Alliance, which has been recognized across the country for its ground-breaking work in systemic change for education.
+Susan has led multiple successful technology firms and served as Chair of the Greater Austin Chamber of Commerce.
+Her many awards include the Leadership Austin Polly Scallorn Award for Lifetime Achievement in Community Trusteeship, Austin Under 40 “Austinite of the Year,” Hero for Children by the State Board of Education, Austin Profiles in Power “Profile Leader,” Ernst and Young “Entrepreneur of the Year,” Dell Medical School Health Hero, and the UT McCombs School “Trailblazer Award” for the distinguished woman alumni trailblazer in business and community.
 In 2011 the Austin Business Journal named Susan one of “Austin’s 30 Most Influential” leaders who have shaped Austin’s economy and culture in the last 30 years.
-Susan has a BS Cum Laude from Princeton University and an MBA with Highest Honors from UT Austin McCombs School of Business.
+Susan earned a BS Cum Laude from Princeton University and an MBA with Highest Honors from UT Austin McCombs School of Business.

 Jill is responsible for Accounts Payable, reconciliation and budget-to-actual reporting.
 She has over 15 years of experience in a variety of industries including banking and non-profit sectors.
 During tax season, Jill volunteers her time preparing tax returns for seniors and lower income individuals at Bell County community centers.
 She enjoys cooking and cheering her middle school son at tennis tournaments.
 Jill has BS in Accounting and is completing coursework to prepare for the CPA exam.